Tyco International: Late 2002

 In July 2002, Edward D. Breen was appointed president, CEO, and chairman of Tyco for an initial three-year term.
 Breen had previously been president and COO of Motorola since his promotion at that company in January 2002.

 Breen made an immediate impact on Tyco by gutting the existing board of directors and leadership team that worked with Kozlowski and replacing them with a new set of managers.
-One month after his appointment, Tyco announced the appointment of John Krol as lead director of the Board of Directors with the priority of improving Tyco's corporate governance.
+One month after his appointment, Tyco announced the appointment of John Krol as lead director of the board of directors with the priority of improving Tyco's corporate governance.

 Breen made additional changes, appointing David FitzPatrick as Executive Vice President and CFO, William Lytton, Executive Vice President and General Counsel, and Eric Pillmore as Senior Vice President of Corporate Governance.

 With a new management team in place, Tyco began a two-phase internal investigation of former CEO Kozlowski.
 The investigation led to Tyco filing two federal lawsuits.
 On September 12 and December 6, 2002, Tyco filed a federal suit against Kozlowski and an arbitration claim against former CFO and director, Mark H. Swartz.
 Swartz, however, failed to submit to the American Arbitration Association and Tyco followed with a federal suit against him.

+At the same time, the Securities and Exchange Commission filed civil fraud charges against Dennis Kozlowski, Mark H. Swartz and chief legal officer Mark A. Belnick.

 On November 27, 2002, the State of New Jersey took action in the scandal, filing a federal suit against Tyco and former personnel, with charges in part of violating the New Jersey Racketeer Influenced and Corrupt Organizations Act (RICO) statute, stemming from the Kozlowski scandal.

 As a result of the scandal, Tyco and some former directors and officers were named as defendants in more than two dozen securities class-action lawsuits.
 Most of the cases were consolidated and transferred to the United States District Court for the District of New Hampshire and filed by court-appointed lead plaintiffs on January 28, 2003, as the case In Re Tyco International Securities Litigation, citing causes of action under the Securities Act of 1933 and the Securities Exchange Act of 1934.
 That March 31, Tyco made a motion to dismiss, which was granted in part over a year later, on October 14, 2004.